Liminal Quickstart beta

 Installation

-Depending on whether you package manager auto-installs peer dependencies, you may need to also install effect
+Depending on whether you package manager auto-installs peer dependencies, you may need to also install effect, @effect/platform and @effect/ai.

 Additionally, install an Effect AI model provider, which we'll use to execute our conversations.